MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-print-picking-list.md

 You can print an inventory picking list directly from a sales order and other documents that initiate the shipment of items.

-This report is typically used in companies without dedicated functionality for warehouse management, so that an inventory worker can simply view or print the picking list from the related sales document.
-In companies with higher volume or more complex processes, picking is planned and performed in dedicated warehouse documents.
-For more information, see [Pick Items](warehouse-pick-items.md).
+This report is typically used in companies without dedicated functionality for warehouse management, so that an inventory worker can view or print the picking list from the related sales document.
+In companies with higher volume or more complex processes, shipping and picking are planned and performed in dedicated warehouse documents.
+Learn more at [Outbound Warehouse Flow](design-details-outbound-warehouse-flow.md).

 ## To print a picking list from a sales order